Electronic-Mango/rss-reader-telegram-bot/README.md

 ### Quiet hours
-You can configure hours where bot won't check for RSS updates via `quiet_hours` parameter in configuration YAML in `telegram` - `updates` section.
+You can configure hours when bot won't check for RSS updates via `quiet_hours` parameter in configuration YAML in `telegram` - `updates` section.
 Add whatever hours you don't want updates in 24h format.
 For example these values will stop the bot from checking for updates from 11PM to 8AM: